alexanderjamesking/spy/README.md

 ### Spying on Protocols (Experimental)

 Currently only Clojure is supported, I intend to make this work for ClojureScript too but it's a little trickier.
-I'm open to suggestions on how to improve this and support ClojureScript, all contributions are welcome!
+I'm open to suggestions on how to improve this and support ClojureScript, contributions are welcome.

 See `test/clj/spy/protocol_test.clj` for examples.